logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 #### Attach an Expectation Suite to a Feature Group

 The first step is to attach an expectation suite to your Feature Group.
-It enables persistence of the expectation suite to the hopsworks backend.
+It enables persistence of the expectation suite to the Hopsworks backend.

 ```python3
 fg.save_expectation_suite(expectation_suite)